Table of contents

 Looking at the very first instances of still successfully running Rolex collections, you can clearly see some tiny twists here and there, but the main design ideas are still left untouched.
-All thanks to favouring consecutive improvements instead of revolutions, and ‘don’t fix it if it ain’t broke’ principle.
+All thanks to favouring consecutive improvements and ‘don’t fix it if it ain’t broke’ attitude.
 1945 saw the birth of the Datejust, the first self‑winding wrist chronometer to indicate a date of the month in a window instead of a dedicated central or sub-dial hand.
-In 1954 the Submariner brought some huge changes to the starting golden age of divers’ watches.
-Quite a few brands have entered the niche simultaneously and produced pieces equipped with one directional bezels for safe tracking the immersion time.
+In 1954 the Submariner brought some huge changes to the dawn of divers’ watch golden age.
+Quite a few brands have entered the niche simultaneously and produced pieces equipped with uni-directional bezels for safe tracking the immersion time.
 But only the Submariner was water resistant to a depth of 100 meters from day one.

 Rolex Day-Date made its debut in 1956, and again it was the very first watch to feature a date and a day of the week via two dial windows.
 And don’t forget the trademark president bracelet, soon becoming a cult in its own right.
 The piece was available only in gold and appeared on the wrists of dozens world leaders, top-bankers and music and cinema greats.
 Milgauss followed the same year with its antimagnetic up to 1000-gauss case and a playful second hand in a form of lightning bolt.
 Finally in 1963 the Cosmograph Daytona has joined the party.
 Being the top-notch chronograph and oozing the sporty chic, it has gained nearly divine status over the years.
 Just look at the auction prices, or try to buy a brand new one in steel, incidentally discovering such oddity as the waiting lists.